 2Under current law, this increased exemption is scheduled to revert back to $5,600,000 per taxpayer in 2026, indexed for inflation.

 Texas Capital Bank is a business and private wealth bank focused on understanding our clients’ needs and working alongside them to meet their individual financial goals.
 Headquartered in Texas, we work with clients throughout the state and across the country.
-Texas Capital Bank, N.A. is a wholly owned subsidiary of Texas Capital Bancshares, Inc. (NASDAQ® : TCBI) and is consistently recognized as one of the Best Banks in America by Forbes.
+Texas Capital Bank is a wholly owned subsidiary of Texas Capital Bancshares, Inc. (NASDAQ® : TCBI) and is consistently recognized as one of the Best Banks in America by Forbes.

 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 Investing is subject to high degree of investment risk, including the possible loss of the entire amount of investment.
 There is also a risk that these plans may not perform well enough to cover costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
 Investors should consider, before investing, whether the investor’s or the designated beneficiary’s home state offers any tax or other benefits that are only available for investment in such state’s 529 savings plan.
 Such benefits may include financial aid, scholarship funds, and protection from creditors.
 The tax implications can vary significantly from state to state.

-Advisory services are offered through Texas Capital Bank Wealth Management Services, Inc. d/b/a Texas Capital Bank Private Wealth Advisors (“PWA”), a wholly owned subsidiary of Texas Capital Bank, N.A. (“the Bank”) and an investment adviser registered with the U.S. Securities and Exchange Commission (“SEC”).
+Advisory services are offered through Texas Capital Bank Wealth Management Services, Inc. d/b/a Texas Capital Bank Private Wealth Advisors (“PWA”), a wholly owned subsidiary of Texas Capital Bank, (“the Bank”) and an investment adviser registered with the U.S. Securities and Exchange Commission (“SEC”).
 SEC registration does not constitute an endorsement of the advisory firm by the SEC nor does it indicate that the advisory firm has attained a particular level of skill or ability.
 Brokerage services are offered through Kingswood Capital Partners, LLC (“Kingswood”), Member FINRA/SIPC.
 Texas Capital Bank Private Wealth Advisors and the Bank, are not registered broker/dealers and are independent of Kingswood.
 Investments and insurance products are not insured by Bank insurance, the FDIC or any other government agency; are not deposits or obligations of the Bank; are not guaranteed by the Bank; and are subject to risks, including the possible loss of principal.
 Nothing herein is intended to constitute an offer to sell or buy, or a solicitation of an offer to sell or buy securities.

-Neither Texas Capital Bank Private Wealth Advisors; Texas Capital Bank, N.A. nor any of its employees provide tax or legal advice.
+Neither Texas Capital Bank Private Wealth Advisors; Texas Capital Bank, nor any of its employees provide tax or legal advice.
 Nothing contained in this communication (including any attachments) is intended as tax or legal advice for any recipient, nor should it be relied on as such.
 Taxpayers should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor or legal counsel.
 The wealth strategy team at Texas Capital Bank Private Wealth Advisors can work with your attorney to facilitate the desired structure of your estate plan.
 The information contained in this communication is not a complete summary or statement of all available data necessary for making an investment decision, and does not constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any opinions are those of the authors and not necessarily those of Texas Capital Bank Private Wealth Advisors or Texas Capital Bank.